MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 By configuring alerts in Cloud App Security, you can be more confident in allowing an open sharing experience for your users.

-You can see the alerts on the [Cloud App Security alerts page](https://security.microsoft.com/alerts).
+You can see the alerts on the [Microsoft 365 Defender alerts page](https://security.microsoft.com/alerts).

 For detailed information about Cloud App Security, see [Microsoft Cloud App Security overview](/cloud-app-security/what-is-cloud-app-security).